itkg/combinedhttpcache/README.md

 }
 ```

-Then change for testing in dev environment the web/app_dev.php
+Then change for testing in dev environment the web/app_dev.php.

+**Please note you have to push correct Redis configuration string as a second argument of AppCache constructor.**

 ``` php
 ...
 $loader = require_once __DIR__.'/../app/bootstrap.php.cache';